catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-and create a toolbox
+and create a toolbox {.fragment .fade-in-then-semi-out}

-* for guiding attention on pages
+* for guiding attention on pages {.fragment .fade-in-then-semi-out}
-* for creating home and overview pages
+* for creating home and overview pages {.fragment .fade-in-then-semi-out}

 ---

 goal: help users find their way to the important content

+---

+Examples in Cate:

 ---